rfo909/CFT/doc/Doc.md

 Shortcuts are defined in the CFT.props file.

-# CFT as a shell / the "CFT shell-like commands"
+# Shell-like commands

-CFT contains a number of "shell-like commands", with different syntax from the regular code, which is all about function calls.
+CFT contains a number of "shell-like" commands, with different syntax from the regular code, which is all about function calls.